Zixxatis/Zixxatis/README.md

 ## 👋 Greetings!
 My name is Ivan, and I am a Unity Developer with a passion for creating engaging PC and mobile games.
-I started my journey in March 2023, and since then, I have been improving my skills in game development.
+I started my journey in 2023, and since then, I have been improving my skills in game development.
 I also enjoy creating simple yet effective CLI applications that solve my everyday problems.

 ## </> Languages and Technologies
 ![C#](https://img.shields.io/badge/-CSharp-090909?style=for-the-badge&logo=CSharp&logoColor=a57fde)